-Later reports and findings show that the situation remains very much the same.
+Other stakeholder reports and findings show that the situation remains very much the same.
 For example ESU's report "Bologna with Students' Eyes" showed that in 2015 not all HEIs met with the requirements of the Lisbon Recognition Convention:

-- only 31 out of 38 countries reported of existing legislation regarding the Diploma Supplement

-- 27 out of 38 countries issue the Diploma Supplement automatically and 8 countries issue it only by request - The Diploma Supplement is not issued free of charge in all countries
+- only 31 out of 38 countries reported of existing legislation regarding the Diploma Supplement - 27 out of 38 countries issue the Diploma Supplement automatically and 8 countries issue it only by request - The Diploma Supplement is not issued free of charge in all countries

-Trends 2015: Learning and Teaching in European Universities -report did indicate, however, that awareness of the tools that facilitate mobility are on the rise within institutions.
-The report also pointed out that a combination of actions, such as defining learning outcomes, improving the use of ECTS, ensuring the quality of Diploma Supplements and their international understanding would contribute to increased mobility.
+The EUA Trends 2015 report: Learning and Teaching in European Universities found that awareness of the tools that facilitate mobility are on the rise within institutions.
+The report pointed out that a combination of actions, such as defining learning outcomes, improving the use of ECTS, ensuring the quality of Diploma Supplements and their international understanding would contribute to increased mobility.

-The (2017) "Study to support the revision of the Diploma Supplement and analyse the feasibility of its digitalisation at European level" further showed that more than 80% of the surveyed HEIs in the EHEA issued followed the template of CoE/UNESCO/Europass Diploma Supplement, with only a few using alternative documents for the purpose.
+The (2017) "Study to support the revision of the Diploma Supplement and analyse the feasibility of its digitalisation at European level" found that more than 80% of the surveyed HEIs issued followed the template of CoE/UNESCO/Europass Diploma Supplement, with only a few using alternative documents for the purpose.

-2.3.3 Employers and the DS
+Employers and the DS